t2p-meta/meta-bet/chainlink-doc.md

 /**
      * @notice Stores the scheduled games.
      * @param _requestId the request ID for fulfillment.
-     * @param _leagueId the games either to be created or resolved.
      * @param _fixtureId the games either to be created or resolved.
      * @param _isFinish the games either to be created or resolved.
      * @param _scoreTeamA the games either to be created or resolved.